MartiMei/AVDASI-Team-21/README.md

 - Add flap angle input
 - Add editable flap angle presets,to match up with three mode change on RC
 ### Previous Versions
+- v11.1: Fixed problem: the previous version(v11) works because of the previous test code setup of toggling safety switch, the code it self still need that toggle, this version solves the problem

 - v11: Add safety lock for two modes, while keeping each mode isolated(the dependacy and function itself still needs multiple test), the safety lock button supporst color change when status changes.

 - v10.2: UI update